KangOxford/temp/README.md

-# For Assignment 4, vist the "Assignment8.ipnb" file.
+# For Assignment 4, visit the "Assignment8.ipnb" file.